mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

     --minibatch arg (=1)               Minibatch size, for LDA --math-mode arg (=0)               Math mode: simd, accuracy, fast-approx

 The `--lda` option switches VW to LDA mode.
 The argument is the number of topics. `--lda_alpha` and `--lda_rho` specify prior hyperparameters. `--lda_D` specifies the number of documents.
 VW will still work the same if this number is incorrect, just the diagnostic information will be wrong.
-For details see [Online Learning for Latent Dirichlet Allocation](http://books.nips.cc/papers/files/nips23/NIPS2010_1291.pdf)
+For details see [Online Learning for Latent Dirichlet Allocation](http://machinelearning.wustl.edu/mlpapers/paper_files/NIPS2010_1291.pdf) [pdf].

 # **Matrix Factorization options**
     --rank arg (=0)       rank for matrix factorization.